-Table 2-2 Inventory Tab Field Descriptions
+Table 2-2 Inventory Tab Field Descriptions ----------- ----------- ----- ------- --------------

 Field Description Used Memory Used memory on the card, in kilobytes.
 Free Memory Available memory on the device, in kilobytes.
-Used Disk Space a The amount of used disk-space in partition A (in kilobytes).
-Free Disk Space a The amount of available disk-space in partition A (in kilobytes).
-Used Disk Space b The amount of used disk-space in partition B (in kilobytes).
-Free Disk Space b The amount of available disk-space in partition B(in kilobytes).
+Used Disk Space Used disk space on the card, in kilobytes.
+Free Disk Space Available disk space on the device, in kilobytes.
 Current Image Source Image that the card runs.

-Field Description Image Source for Next Reboot Image that the card runs when you reboot.
-Last Image Source a Used to indicate the software image used when this card was booted.
-Image-a Image one in partition A. Image-a Image two in partition A (optional).
-Last Image Source b: Used to indicate the software image used when this card was booted.
-Image-b Image one in partition B. Image-b Image two in partition B (optional).
+Image Source for Next Reboot Image that the card runs when you reboot.
+Image One First image stored on the card.
+Image Two Second image stored on the card.
 CPU Description Description of the CPU on the card.

-PIC Firmware Revision field (some cards) Current PIC firmware version that the card runs.
+Field Description PIC Firmware Revision field (some cards) Current PIC firmware version that the card runs.
+FPGA Firmware Revision field (some cards) Current FPGA firmware version that the card runs.
 IB Firmware Revision field Version of InfiniBand firmware on the card.
 See Note below.
-Card Uptime Time (in seconds) since the card has been running.
+Card Uptime How long, in seconds, the card has been running.